How Do We Carry Out DBS Checks in Our Parish/Mission Community?

 The Diocesan Safeguarding Team have access to an electronic record of all the applications and disclosures that are issued through CCPAS and the Diocese of Exeter, but it is important that DBS Verifiers and Parish Safeguarding Reps maintain their own Parish Information Log that will track renewals.
 DBS checks need to be renewed every 5 years currently.

-When checking for a DBS renewal, the applicant’s personal details and references are not required to be collected again, but a fresh Confidential Declaration must be completed.
+When checking for a DBS renewal, the applicant’s personal details and references are not required to be collected again, but a fresh Confidential Declaration must be completed for Enhanced DBS checks.
 To this end, there is a standalone version of the Confidential Declaration form available to download here.